🔼The name Paseah in the Bible

 It's unclear how many different men named Paseah appear in the Bible, but the following are the candidates.
 It's possible that the latter two are the same person, but it's also perfectly possible that they're all the same man, or even the same town:

 - One of three sons of Eshton of Judah; the men of Recah (1 Chronicles 4:12).
-The names of one of these sons looks suspiciously like the name of a town (Beth-rapha), and the other, Tehinnah is the "father" of Ir-nahash, which is means City Of The Snake.
+The name of one of these sons looks suspiciously like the name of a town (Beth-rapha), and the other, Tehinnah is the "father" of Ir-nahash, which means City Of The Snake.

 - The patriarch of a family of Nethinim (temple servants) that returned from the exile (Ezra 2:49, Nehemiah 7:51).
 This Paseah may very well be the same as the next:

 - An otherwise unspecified Paseah, whose son (which means descendant) Joiada repaired Jerusalem's Old Gate during the post-exilic restoration project, together with Meshullam, son of Besodeiah (Nehemiah 3:6).